 Texas Personal Injury Laws & Statutory Rules

-At the Nava Law Group, our Houston personal injury attorneys understand that our Texas laws and statutory rules can be complex and confusing — especially after you have been injured in a car accident, motorcycle collision, or as a visitor or guest on public or private property.
+At the Nava Law Group, P.C., our Houston personal injury attorneys understand that our Texas laws and statutory rules can be complex and confusing — especially after you have been injured in a car accident, motorcycle collision, or as a visitor or guest on public or private property.

 To follow is a simplified overview of how and when you can pursue a personal injury claim in Texas.
 For more detailed information about your injuries and your case potential, contact our Houston personal injury attorneys to discuss the unique details and circumstances of your accident today.